tuupola/slim-jwt-auth/README.md

 # PSR-7 and PSR-15 JWT Authentication Middleware
 > [!IMPORTANT]
-> This is a drop in replacement for `tuupola/slim-jwt-auth` with the updated version of `firebase/php-jwt` to resolve
+> This is a replacement for `tuupola/slim-jwt-auth` with the updated version of `firebase/php-jwt` to resolve
-> [CVE-2021-46743](https://nvd.nist.gov/vuln/detail/CVE-2021-46743) for the meantime I plan to maintiane conpatability in v1,
+> [CVE-2021-46743](https://nvd.nist.gov/vuln/detail/CVE-2021-46743) for the meantime I plan to maintiane conpatability in v1 some,
-> v2 I plan to deverge
+> there is v2 I plan to deverge

 This middleware implements JSON Web Token Authentication.
 It was originally developed for Slim but can be used with any framework using PSR-7 and PSR-15 style middlewares.
 It has been tested with [Slim Framework](http://www.slimframework.com/) and [Zend Expressive](https://zendframework.github.io/zend-expressive/).